Talon876/RSIRCBot/README.md

-    !level <level> - Calculates how much xp is needed for a certain level !map - Returns a link to an interactive RuneScape map !qotd <message> - Sets the bot QOTD that is displayed to everyone who joins !toggle <service name> - Used to toggle services (greeting, qotd) on or off !compare <player1> <player2> <skillname> - Compare's a skill between two players.
+    !level <level> - Calculates how much xp is needed for a certain level !map - Returns a link to an interactive RuneScape map !qotd <message> - Sets the bot QOTD that is displayed to everyone who joins !botstats - Displays irc bot statistics
+    !toggle <service name> - Used to toggle services (greeting, qotd) on or off !feedback <message> - Used to send comments/suggestions to the developer.
+    !broadcast <message> - Broadcasts the message to every channel the bot is in.
+Requires the broadcast_tag to be in the message.
+    !compare <player1> <player2> <skillname> - Compare's a skill between two players.
     !rsn <name> - Assigns a RSN to your irc nickname.
 Allows you to use 'me' as a substitute for your RSN in commands that require a RSN.
     !price <item name> - Retrieves the current market value of an item